Skip to main content

 In this blog we provide you with a definition of the safety standard certificate.
 Learn about when you need a car safety inspection, where to get one and how it connects to your car insurance quote.

 You need a car safety standard certificate when you buy or sell a used vehicle through a private sale.
-You can buy used vehicle and register it without a certificate.
+You can buy a used vehicle and register it without a certificate.
 You cannot get plates for it without a safety standards certificate.

 There are four instances when you need to get a car safety inspection.
 Here is when you need an inspection :